imsalmanmalik/MLOps-end-to-end-project-using-Kubernetes-AWS/README.md

 # Docker Images

-Docker images are hosted on Docker Hub and can be pulled using:
+Docker images are hosted on Docker Hub.
+Here is the command structure to pull an image:

 ```shell
 docker pull salmanmalik98/ml-ops-end-to-end-streamlitapi:latest